 How to make an app like Uber?

-Uber was one of the first companies to create an app for taxi booking and rides.
-This novel idea from the organization drove many others to develop similar services.
-The primary secret to Uber’s success is its convenient, simple, and functional application.
-If you wonder how to make an app like Uber, this article can point you in the right direction.
-Moreover, it enlists how other digital services can gain from Uber’s model of business, specifically the sharing economy.
-Listed below are some of the agendas for the article.
+If you are wondering how to make an app like Uber, this article can point you in the right direction.
+Moreover, it gives a pointer on how other digital services can gain from Uber’s model of business, specifically the sharing economy.
+Below are some of the key points in the article.

 - Keep it simple and start with an MVP.